ananduremanan/custom-react-npm-module/README.md

-# How to create Custom NPM Module?
+# How to a create Custom NPM Module?

 Custom React component as a npm Module(Can be installed locally).